gmc-code/PC-Python/docs/turtle/turtle_houses_docs.rst

 ====================================================
-Turtle houses module
+Turtle shapes and houses modules
 ====================================================

 | The houses will be built from squares, rectangles and triangles.
-| To reduce the code in the main file, definitions for the base shapes will be placed in a module which will need to be imported.
+| To reduce the code in the main file, separate modules will be created.
+| Definitions for the base shapes will be placed in a module, ``shapes.py``.
+| Definitions for house shapes will be placed in a module, ``houses.py``.

-| Download the python file :download:`houses.py module <files/houses.py>`
+| Download the python file :download:`shapes.py module <files/shapes.py>`
+| Create the module, ``houses.py``

 ----